Sell Your Manufacturing Business in the San Francisco Bay Area

 Bay Area prototype shops are the secret weapon behind some of the world's most innovative companies.
 The ability to turn a CAD file into a finished part in 48 hours is a capability that commands premium pricing and premium valuations.

-Who We Help: Rapid prototype shops, 5-axis CNC houses, 3D printing/additive manufacturing services, and small-batch precision machining operations.
+Who We Help: Rapid prototype and first article shops, 5-axis CNC houses (Inconel, titanium, PEEK, Ultem), 3D printing and additive manufacturing services (DMLS, SLA, SLS), and small-batch precision machining operations serving hardware startups and R&D labs.

 The Buyer Pool: Advanced manufacturing platforms, PE firms targeting high-margin precision services, and strategic buyers seeking Bay Area R&D manufacturing capabilities.